streamlit/streamlit/docs/getting_started.md

 ## Update existing elements

-Every time you save a script, Streamlit re-executes the entire Python script normally, from top to bottom.
-Then Streamlit, does a bunch of computer-sciencey magic to make sure your report is updated efficiently.
+Every time you save a report, Streamlit re-executes the entire Python script from top to bottom.
+Then Streamlit, does a bunch of computer-sciencey magic to make sure your report is updated efficiently and rendered in the browser.

-This allows you to work in a fast interactive loop: you write some code, save it, review the output, write some more, and so on, until you’re happy with the results.
-The goal is to use Streamlit to review your code, debug it, perfect it, and share it.

 In this section, you'll learn how to update existing elements in a report.